FAQs

 Does Puyallup Cohousing have developable land?

 Yes.
 Mike, the founding member of the group, owns a ~17 acre farm consisting of 3 tax parcels.
 The 4 acre and the 6.75 acre parcel are zoned for medium residential development.
+Both of these parcels are currently in unincorporated Pierce County but are within the City of Puyallup’s Urban Growth Boundary.
 Mike will serve in the role of “patient, cohousing-friendly landlord” until the group is ready to buy the land.

 How do you know it’s developable?

-We met with representatives from Pierce County Development Engineering, Zoning, Fire, and Health on March 23rd, 2022 to get their feedback on our assumptions to make sure that there are no barriers to a clustered cohousing development.
+We had our first meeting with representatives from Pierce County Development Engineering, Zoning, Fire, and Health on March 23rd, 2022 to get their feedback on our assumptions to make sure that there are no barriers to a clustered cohousing development.
 They gave us very positive feedback and suggested the next round of studies for us to pursue.

 What size community do we envision?

-TBD: The county confirmed that a maximum density of 4 units per acre on septic, or 43 units on the combined 10.75 acres was allowed.
+TBD: The county confirmed that a maximum density of 4 units per acre on septic, or 43 units on the combined 10.75 acres will be allowed.
+(Sewer is not currently available.)
 It will be up to the group as to how we develop the community once we grow to a critical mass.
-It has been suggested that the social dynamics work better if we consider building two smaller communities in phases rather than one large community.
+It has been suggested that the social dynamics work better if we consider building two smaller communities rather than one large community.
+40-50 adults per community is frequently suggested as a ‘sweet-spot’ for fostering community.

 What is on the land right now?

 Dirt.
-The land has been a farm since at least WWII, mostly growing raspberries with a mix of annual crops like beans or pumpkins.
+The land has been a farm since at least WWII, historically growing raspberries.
+Labor shortages have led to switching to a mix of annual crops like corn, beans or pumpkins in the last few years.
 See the movie on the homepage and the pictures on ‘the land’ tab to take a look.

 Are there any issues with proximity to the Puyallup River?